itfarrier/itfarrier.github.io/src/pages/blog/2014-04-29-linux-kak-osnovnaia-sistiema.en.md

 ---
-title: 'Linux like main OS'
+title: 'Linux as main OS'
 date: 2014-04-29 08:58:09
 categories:
   - IT